 Silk by its mere presence takes the outfit to the next level as can be seen in the picture.
 If you are aiming for a sophisticated, no-nonsense look, then you will definitely like this.
 To add a little more bling, you can use a sequined dupatta.

-Mirrors look exceptionally beautiful against black, and the combination of the onyx colour only amplifies the allure of this lehenga.
+Mirrors look exceptionally beautiful against black, and the combination of the onyx colour only amplifies the allure of this black mirror work lehenga Design.

-If you want just a hint of some other colour on the lehenga, get an off-white or different similarly coloured patterns to be stitched along the border and the shawl.
+If you want just a hint of some other colour on your black lehenga design, get an off-white or different similarly coloured patterns to be stitched along the border and the shawl.

 A signature Sabyasachi move, tastefully done zardozi work can never go wrong.
 Depending on how heavily worked you want it to be, you can have the work only on the blouse or on the blouse and lehenga both.

 See more: 21 Best Zari Lehenga Designs for Brides

 Try a black velvet lehenga, adorned with zari work and taffeta to achieve a perfect mix between modern and ethnic.